Guide To E-Bike Gearing Systems

 - The easier your terrain – both in terms of hills and surface underwheel – the fewer gears you need.
-For flat city riding you might even want to consider the ultimate in simplicity and low maintenance, a single speed like the Propella V3.4.
+For flat city riding you might even want to consider the ultimate in simplicity and low maintenance: a single speed e-bike.

 - For steep riding off-road over challenging terrain choose plenty of gears and make sure they have a wide range.
 Gear range – the difference between the lowest and highest gears – is often expressed as a percentage.
 Over 500% can be considered a very wide gear range and 300% around average and one that should enable you to tackle quite a large variety of terrain.

 - Hub gears are best for low maintenance ‘utility’ style riding where the weight of the e-bike is not too important.
 As sporty performance and lightweight become more important you will probably lean towards a derailleur setup (though note the use of the Rohloff on some off-road e-bikes).
 Hub gears are probably also easier and more intuitive to use for e-bike newbies.

 - Of all the so-called ‘advanced systems’ covered above the Enviolo CVT is probably the one most suited to absolute e-bike newbies as it is so easy to use, whilst electronically shifting options can be considered both as a low maintenance and a sporty option, depending on the particular setup.
 Automatic gearing is still an emerging technology so EBR strongly recommends a test ride on one of these systems before buying to check if it really suits you.